Script kiddy strikes back

 The malware was uploaded to Matrix chat rooms in the form of an installable binary package:

-Multiple variants were posted such as coathanger
+Multiple variants were posted such as coathanger or pp-tweaks but, a few

 cosmetic differences aside, they all work in the same way and embed the same